 Sutardja Dai Hall – Building Safety

-Defibrillators: There are two Automated External Defibrillators (AED’s) located in Sutardja Dai Hall, one inside room 330 and the other inside the 5th-floor collaboratory space.
-They are to be used in case of a cardiac emergency only and an alarm will sound when the door is opened.
+Defibrillators: There are two automated external defibrillators (AEDs) located in Sutardja Dai Hall, one inside Room 330 and the other inside the fifth floor collaboratory space.
+They are to be used in case of a cardiac emergency only, and an alarm will sound when the door is opened.
 Dial 911 from a building phone, or (510) 642-3333 from a cell phone before using an AED.
 Instructions are provided in the packet attached to the device.

-First Aid Kits are located in the kitchen pantries on each floor and in the Shipping and Receiving office on the 2nd floor.
+First aid kits are located in the kitchen pantries on each floor and in the Shipping and Receiving Office on the second floor.
 A bloodborne pathogen clean-up kit is also provided to mitigate the spread of infections.

 Environment, Health & Safety

-CITRIS Injury and Illness Prevention Program (IIPP) is the department safety document that outlines safety procedures, contact information, employee responsibilities, and related administrative information.
+EHS Workplace Safety Program 502 Training is the department safety document that outlines safety procedures, contact information, employee responsibilities, and related administrative information.
 Cal/OSHA requires all employees of CITRIS to have documented training on this IIPP.

 Environment, Health & Safety Resources

 CITRIS Safety Coordinator and Sutardja Dai Hall Building Coordinator